-- Clearly articulate how your project will address persons living with and/or impacted by HIV - Clearly articulate how you will deliver your program, including the planned platform that will be used for communication.
+- Clearly articulate how your project will address persons living with and/or impacted by HIV and how your project has a demonstrable faith lens - Clearly articulate how you will deliver your program, including the planned platform that will be used for communications - We want to support grassroots efforts that can reach deep into the heart of community need - Show how your program is focused but also is able to address big ideas and make broader impact.
+We want to support grassroots campaigns that can reach deep into a community - Make sure to demonstrate organizational capacity to have large impacts in communities and/or leverage partnerships with local, statewide, or national organizations.

-- Don't worry about your project being "too small".
-We want to support grassroots efforts that can reach deep into the heart of community need. - Think focused rather than big, broad programs or initiatives.
-We want to support grassroots campaigns that can reach deep into a community rather than campaigns that try to reach everyone across the spectrum.
+Additional Attachments Necessary:

-Additional Attachments Necessary: In order to have a complete submission and be considered for a grant, you are required to upload the following documents:
+In order to have a complete submission and be considered for a grant, you are required to upload the following documents: